abdullahsaghirahmad/abdullahsaghirahmad/README.md

-# Hi there, I'm Abdullah Ahmad
+# Hi there, I'm Abdullah

-**Staff Product Manager @ AppDirect | Subscription Commerce Integrations & Analytics**
+**Staff Product Manager @ AppDirect | Subscription Commerce & Analytics**

-I’m a seasoned Product Manager with 6+ years in product management (and 9+ years in tech overall), building scalable B2B platforms and launching impactful products across commerce, integrations, analytics, and retail.
+I’m a seasoned Product Manager with 6+ years in product management (and 9+ years in tech overall), building scalable B2B and B2B2C platforms and launching impactful products across subscription commerce, integrations, analytics, and retail.
 With a background in engineering and management, I specialize in turning complex needs into intuitive, high-leverage solutions.
 Currently, I’m focused on building AI-powered productivity tools and unified platform capabilities that simplify partner operations, surface data-driven insights, and deepen user engagement.

 ## Featured Project